-The Offshore Bond utilising Allowances calculator provides an indication of how a UK based non-taxpayer might use their Allowances to potentially reducing the eventual chargeable gain.
+The Offshore Bond utilising Allowances calculator provides an indication of how a UK-based non-taxpayer might use their Allowances to potentially reduce the eventual chargeable gain.

 This is because Non-taxpayers are able to utilise any of their unused Personal Allowance, Savings Rate Limit (for Savings income) and Personal Savings Allowance against the Chargeable Gain of an Offshore Investment Bond.
 Of course, if these allowances aren’t used each tax year then they will be lost.